vitiral/artifact/README.md

 **Future improvements include:**
  - Additional command line tools
-     - status: analyze artifacts and display any errors and a summary
      - export: export artifacts to json, csv, html and other formats
      - tests: cmd for viewing and querying executed tests in relationship to defined tests (see Test Tracking)